General FAQs

 Yes, it’s possible to pull data from multiple endpoints simultaneously, using Fork/Join task, which is the construct supported in Conductor, that can run 10s of thousands of parallel executions.

-Can we start a workflow not from the start but from any steps within the workflow?
+Can we start a workflow not from the start, but from any step within the workflow?

 The Conductor workflow always starts from step 1 and follows the sequence.
 However, once the workflow is executed, you can skip a particular task from execution.
 Alternatively, you can create the workflow definitions programmatically with only the required steps.